 - University of Arizona, Tucson.
 For students who want to earn a four-year degree and have the option to work as an optometrist or an optician, the University of Arizona offers a bachelor’s degree in optical sciences.
 This will be a more expensive and time-consuming option, but it does offer more career opportunities upon completion.

 Outlook and Salaries for Opticians in Arizona

 The overall outlook for careers for opticians is positive.
-Nationwide, growth is 15 percent according to the U.S. Bureau of Labor Statistics.
-In Arizona that growth is nearly 30 percent.
-There were 1,520 opticians employed in the state in 2014, and there are expected to be 1,950 employed by 2024, with the additional positions to be filled by those who are training right now.
-Growth for optometrists in the state is 27 percent, and for ophthalmic medical technicians it is 20 percent.
+Nationwide, growth is 4 percent according to the U.S. Bureau of Labor Statistics.
+In Arizona that growth is nearly 14 percent.
+There were 490 opticians employed in the state in 2018, and there are expected to be 560 employed by 2028, with additional positions to be filled by those who are training right now.
+Growth for optometrists in the state is 22 percent, and for ophthalmic medical technicians, it is 30 percent.

 Salaries in Arizona by Occupation

 |Profession||Employment||Mean Hourly Wage||Mean Annual Wage|

 Certified Dispensing Optician Salaries in Arizona by Region

 |Region||Total Employment||Mean Hourly Wage||Mean Annual Salary||10% Percentile||25% Percentile||Median||75% Percentile||90% Percentile|